- Real Estate

 You should also contact an insurance company to arrange for

-fire and loss insurance on the home.
-Although you will not
+fire and liability insurance on the home.
+Although you will

 necessary to make these insurance arrangements in advance, so